 \textbf{\textit{Overview.}} There are 11 main cells in the configuration $T$, i.e., $k$, $control$, $allenv$, $genv$, $gvenv$, $store$, $type$, $constant$ $input$, $output$ and $nextLoc$.
 The value of each cell is initialized according to its specified type.
 For instance, for cells with a mapping relationship, their values are initialized to $Map$ type, and for cells that store a collection, they are initialized to $List$ type.
 A `$.$' followed by any type means an empty set of this type.
 For instance, $.Map$ in the cell $genv$ represents that $genv$ is initialized with an empty map.

-\textbf{\textit{Enumeration type.}} By default, when an enumeration type is defined in ST, PLC compilers will automatically associate a number (indexed from 0 and added by 1 each time) to each variable in the enumeration.
+\textbf{\textit{Enumeration type.}} By default, when an enumeration type is defined in ST, PLC compilers will automatically associate a number (indexed from 0 and incremented by 1 each time) to each variable in the enumeration.
 For repeated declarations, we use $count$ cell to record the value of the current enumeration.

 \textbf{\textit{Global variables.}} There are two types of global variables.
-One is the POUs and customized types that users define.
+First, the POUs and customized types that users define.
 These variables can be accessed anywhere in the program.
-We store these variables in $genv$ cell as the basis for program operation.
-The other is the variables defined in $\mathtt{VAR\_GLOBAL}$.
+We store these variables in the $genv$ cell as the basis for program operation.
+Second, the variables defined in $\mathtt{VAR\_GLOBAL}$.
 These variables cannot be directly accessed in the program unless they are declared with $\mathtt{VAR\_EXTERNAL}$.
-We store these variables in $gvenv$ cell and provide them on demand.
+We store these variables in the $gvenv$ cell and provide them on demand.

-\textbf{\textit{Program execution.}} The source code parsed by the syntax $SourceUnit$, called $\$PGM$, are stored in the cell $k$ for execution.
+\textbf{\textit{Program execution.}} The source code parsed by the syntax $SourceUnit$, called $\$PGM$, is stored in the cell $k$ for execution.
 Then the $\$PGM$ will be executed unit by unit.
-If the program terminates normally, there will be a `$.$' in the $k$ cell, denoting that no more unit needs to be executed.
+If the program terminates normally, there will be a `$.$' in the $k$ cell, denoting that no more units need to be executed.
 In the preprocessing phase (the first pass of $\mathbb{K}$), the $k$ cell only contains the token $execute$.
 Afterwards, $\mathbb{K}$ will start executing from the $\mathtt{MAIN}$ program.